 The bill amends the Public Health Code to allow ambulances to provide emergency transport for both active and retired police dogs that are injured in the line of duty.
-Specifically, it states that an ambulance may transport a police dog or a retired police dog to a veterinary clinic if the dog requires emergency medical treatment and there are no human patients needing transport at that time.
-Additionally, ambulance personnel may require a police officer to accompany the dog during transport.
+Specifically, it states that if a police dog or a retired police dog requires emergency medical treatment and there are no human patients needing transport, the ambulance may transport the dog to a veterinary clinic or similar facility.
+Additionally, ambulance personnel may require a police officer to accompany the dog during this transport.

 Statutes affected: